 Humatics asked Robert DeFelice & Associates to create a sleek, wrist-worn, personal locator whose geometry would be similar to a Fitbit (personal care instrument).
 Bob DeFelice designed and engineered Excalibur and presented a working, aluminum model to Humatics in only 3 weeks!

 "You are magic man," exclaimed Humatics CEO.

-Our sleek design solution included two spring-loaded drawers for two 9-volt batteries that powered Pacemaker, molded in slots for the arm belt, a simple but elegant u-shaped hook for the IV pole, efficient, two-piece injection molded housing and injection molded, snap-on transparent cover.
+Our sleek design solution for low-cost injection molded ABS included two spring-loaded drawers for two 9-volt batteries that powered Pacemaker, molded in slots for the arm belt, a simple but elegant u-shaped hook for the IV pole, efficient, two-piece injection molded housing and injection molded, snap-on transparent cover.
 The GUI was designed for clear operator understanding and convenience.
 Light gray was selected as a neutral, restful color.

 RDA provided a complete design and engineering packing including GUI design, all manufacturing data and documentation, DFMA, vendor referrals and prototype models.